-The idea with the bypass approach is that if your air purifier gives out, then your HVAC system does not stop working as well as it has an alternative air return duct route.
-Also sometimes the way your home is structure may not easily allow for a non-bypass approach and the easiest solution is to do a bypass.
+The idea with the bypass approach is that if your air purifier gives out, then your HVAC system does not stop working and it also has an alternative air return duct route.
+Also sometimes the way your home is structured may not easily allow for a non-bypass approach and the easiest solution is to do a bypass.

 The problem with this approach is that your air does not get completely cleansed as not all of it passes through your air purifier and actually just flows directly to your air handler through the main return duct.
-So if you use the bypass approach your indoor air quality may only improve slightly and it may not be enough.
+So if you use the bypass approach your indoor air quality may only improve slightly and not to a level you require.

 The Non-Bypass Connected Approach

-Now an alternative to connecting an air purifier directly to your HVAC’s air handler is to just replace your current air handler filter with an advanced flat air filter that can get rid of more air pollutants but there are limitations to this that I mention in the next section.
-You will get far better performance and air quality with an actual and connected air purifier.
+Now an alternative to connecting an air purifier directly to your HVAC’s air handler is to just replace your current air handler filter with an advanced flat air filter that can get rid of more air pollutants than the usual filter but there are limitations to this approach and that I mention these in the next section.
+You will get far better performance and air quality with just an actual stand alone room air purifier or connected air purifier.

 The Non-Bypass Unconnected Approach